SoK: Evaluating Jailbreak Guardrails for Large Language Models: Benchmark Leaderboard

 It is pertinent to note that: \textit{The prompts associated with IJP, MultiJail, ActorAttack, AlpacaEval, and OR-Bench are static in nature.
-Consequently, all guardrail mechanisms encounter identical input stimuli, irrespective of whether they are safeguarding Llama-3-8B or Vicuna-13b.
-In contrast, GCG, AutoDAN, and DrAttack are specifically tailored to either Llama-3-8B or Vicuna-13b.
+Consequently, all guardrail mechanisms encounter identical input stimuli, irrespective of whether they are safeguarding Llama-3-8B, Vicuna-13b or GPT-4.
+In contrast, GCG, AutoDAN, and DrAttack are specifically tailored to either Llama-3-8B, Vicuna-13b or GPT-4.
 As such, guardrails receive uniform inputs when defending the same designated target LLM.
 Conversely, TAP, LLM-Fuzzer, and X-Teaming represent adaptive attack methodologies.
 This implies that guardrail systems are presented with varied inputs, even when applied to the identical target LLM.}